microsoft/hands-on-lab-azure-functions/docs/workshop.md

 Azure Load Testing integrates seamlessly with other Azure services.
 For instance, it can be used in conjunction with Azure Monitor and Application Insights to provide detailed performance metrics and insights.

 ## Add a new endpoint to your Azure Function App

-Let's add a new endpoint to your Azure Function App to get the audio transcription and use Azure Load Testing to simulate the load on this endpoint.
+Let's add a new endpoint to your Azure Function App to get the audio transcriptions and use Azure Load Testing to simulate the load on this endpoint.

 In the `FuncStd` add a new file called `GetTranscriptions.cs` with the following content: